kubernetes/website/content/en/docs/contribute/advanced.md

 - Have been a SIG Docs approver for at least 6 months
 - Have [led a Kubernetes docs release](/docs/contribute/advanced/#coordinate-docs-for-a-kubernetes-release) or shadowed two releases
 - Understand SIG Docs workflows and tooling: git, Hugo, localization, blog subproject
 - Understand how other Kubernetes SIGs and repositories affect the SIG Docs workflow, including: [teams in k/org](https://github.com/kubernetes/org/blob/master/config/kubernetes/sig-docs/teams.yaml), [process in k/community](https://github.com/kubernetes/community/tree/master/sig-docs), plugins in [k/test-infra](https://github.com/kubernetes/test-infra/), and the role of [SIG Architecture](https://github.com/kubernetes/community/tree/master/sig-architecture).
 - Commit at least 5 hours per week (and often more) to the role for a minimum of 6 months

 ### Responsibilities

-The role of co-chair is primarily one of service: co-chairs handle process and policy, schedule and run meetings, schedule PR wranglers, and generally do the things that no one else wants to do in order to build contributor capacity.
+The role of co-chair is one of service: co-chairs build contributor capacity, handle process and policy, schedule and run meetings, schedule PR wranglers, advocate for docs in the Kubernetes community, make sure that docs succeed in Kubernetes release cycles, and keep SIG Docs focused on effective priorities.

 Responsibilities include: